TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Gifbuilder/ObjectNames/Index.rst

          x,y,w,h + calc /:ref:`stdWrap <stdwrap>`

    Description
          Define the workarea on the image file.
-All the GifBuilder Objects will see this as the dimensions of the image file regarding alignment, overlaying of images an so on.
+All the Gifbuilder Objects will see this as the dimensions of the image file regarding alignment, overlaying of images an so on.
 Only TEXT objects exceeding the boundaries of the workarea will be printed outside this area.